arrive-software/ESDA/README.md

 This function outputs two values: the first is the input text converted to ASCII and then split into multiple 4×4 matrices, and the second is the number of matrices.
 (If the data is less than 16 elements, it is automatically padded with zeros.)

 > matrices_to_text()

+It requires two parameters.The first parameter is a matrice including one or more encrypted matrices.The second parameter is the length of origion matrix.

+This function returns a string.

+> encrypt_text()

+This function takes two parameters: the first parameter is a string that serves as the plaintext, and the second parameter is a 4×4 matrix that serves as the key.